ccammack/ccammack.com/content/posts/create-vnet-jails-in-freebsd-12-using-iocage/index.md

 > To try this in a VM rather than on real hardware, bridge the network adapter and enable promiscuous mode.
 {{< figure src="virtual-box-network-settings.png" alt="VirtualBox network settings">}}

-Update the system and install iocage.
+Update the system and install `iocage`.

 {{< highlight txt >}}
 $ su